aksommerville/egg-202405/README.md

 - - [ ] Can we detect this at runtime and abort earlier?
 - - [ ] Can we cause link to fail in this case?
 Will be a trick, because we do have all those deferred-link "egg_" functions.
 - [ ] Add a facility to native runtime, to fake Standard Mapping for joysticks.
+- [ ] res_get for JS/web: Should return Uint8Array, not ArrayBuffer.
+Update header and native.
+- [ ] I'm a bit disillusioned with QOI. eg Too Heavy, the graphics are twice as big in QOI as PNG.
+Can we do PNG?